bernabaris/flight-rest-api/README.md

    http://localhost:8080/swagger-ui/index.html
    ```

-This project was developed to learn java spring boot with my study coach @tunahansezen 💫
+This project was developed to learn java spring boot with my supportive study coach @tunahansezen 💫